Skin Texture on Your Underarms Is Common, But You Can Do Something to Treat It

 Your Deodorant Might Be Too Harsh

 There are no hard-and-fast rules for Let your skin and needs guide your choice.
-Do you have issues with excessive sweating?
+Do you have issues with ?
 Do you need odor protection?
+Do you have dry, sensitive skin under there?
 The right product can address all these concerns.

-However, deodorants that are too harsh can cause stinging and irritation that can lead to rough and bumpy skin in the long run.
-Try Dove Aerosol Ultimate Repair Dark Marks Corrector Soothing Jasmine Deodorant Spray, which hydrates, soothes, and softens skin with ¼ moisturizing cream.
+However, deodorants that are too harsh can cause stinging and armpit irritation that can lead to rough and bumpy skin in the long run.
+Choose deodorant for sensitive skin.
+Try Dove Aerosol Ultimate Repair Dark Marks Corrector Soothing Jasmine Deodorant Spray, which hydrates, soothes, and softens skin with ¼ moisturizing cream (yes, moisturizer for your armpits is important!).
 It also has Vitamin B3, which lightens skin, omega 6 and glycerol to nourish skin, and underarm odor protection.
 Because it’s a spray, it goes on dry and is non-sticky on the skin.

 by changing your underarm care habits and using products that treat your skin the right way.